 Yes.
 We will ask everyone to socially distance at all times while on campus.

 People who are comfortable in large group gatherings.
-If someone is in an at-risk group, we request and encourage them to continue to meet online.
-We will continue to offer online options for worship services.
+If someone is in an at-risk group, we encourage them to continue to meet online.
+We will continue to offer on-line options for worship services.
 We request and encourage individuals in an at-risk group to not attend any in-person activities at this time.
 The at-risk groups are generally described in the following categories:

 Likely worship service only.
 No Life Groups (Adult or NextGen) or childcare on-site during the same time frame.